Resources for Problem Gamblers

 - Problem Gambling Severity Index (PGSI)

-For a professional assessment and treatment resources near you, visit GamblingHelpOhio.org.
-There are over 80 outpatient gambling counselling and treatment organizations available.
+For professional assessment and treatment resources near you, visit GamblingHelpOhio.org.
+There are over 50 outpatient gambling counseling and treatment organizations available.

 In Ohio, problem gambling treatment services are free.
 Contact the Ohio Problem Gambling Helpline at 800.589.9966 to speak to a referral specialist.